About Us

 Within three years Kirsty was able to join me full time as I could no longer cope with all the tasks associated with the enormous volume of traffic the website was now attracting.
 Over the following years Spanish Fiestas grew to offer a wide range of travel services all over Spain, developing valuable partnerships with reliable providers along the way.

-Most of the time we’ve spent building Spanish Fiestas has been sat at computers in Spain, however, we started to wonder how easy it would be to spend extended periods of time outside Spain whilst still keeping on top of the work.
-So in November 2005, our quietest period of the year, we travelled to Asia for 6 weeks travelling in Vietnam, Laos and Hong Kong.
-The following year over the same period we went to Thailand, Cambodia and Vietnam.
-As a result of this we created a website with useful information about South East Asia which is now live at Vietnam Travel Guide.
+Most of the time we spent building Spanish Fiestas involved sitting at computers in Spain, however, we started to wonder how easy it would be to spend extended periods of time outside Spain whilst still keeping on top of the work.

 Gerry & Kirsty in Australia